atedja/yas/README.markdown

   Runs the block to set the default value for this key, if it's missing or nil.

+* `alter(&block)`

+  Adjust the value of this key.
+Can be useful if you want to enforce certain formatting, such as upper/lowercase, unique arrays, etc.
+  Value returned by block will be used as the new value for this key, which then gets validated by the `validate_value` block.

 * `validate_value(&block)`

   Custom validation method to check the value of a key.
-This is useful in cases where you only want certain values to be stored (e.g a number between 1-10 only)
+This is useful in cases where you only want certain values to be stored (e.g a number between 1-10 only).
+  Return true to indicate value passes validation, false for fail.

 #### Rename